kodecocodes/i9t/app-thinning/app-thinning.markdown

 When compiling your code into any iOS application, it's good to understand what Xcode does behind the scenes.
 So before you start thinning it out, take a few minutes to understand what happens.

-This project contains a run script that launches a finder window with the location of the build directory where you'll see an app file - otherwise known as the application bundle.
+This project contains a run script that launches a finder window with the location of the build directory where you'll see an app file — otherwise known as the application bundle.
 Build and run, and in Finder, right-click **Old CA Maps** and select **Show Package Contents** to view the compiled bundle.

 ![bordered width=%40](./images/show_app_contents.png)

 Below is a side-by-side comparison of the Old CA Maps Xcode project's directory (on the left) and Old CA Map's application bundle's contents (on the right).
 Your output might vary slightly depending on whether you built for a device or simulator.

+[TODO: Update this screenshot to include the app icons that are there now.
+Maybe add an explanation as to why they are there.]

 ![bordered width=%60](./images/Directory_IPA_Comparison.png)